• Skip to primary navigation

 Medical collections can come as an unpleasant surprise, especially if your medical bill was sent to collections without notice or you didn’t know you had an unpaid medical bill at all.

-It can take months for medical bills to be sent to collections and even longer for those collections to show up on your credit report, so you could be looking at collections from medical care you received over a year ago.
+It can take months for medical bills to be sent to a debt collector and even longer for those collections to show up on your credit report, so you could be looking at collections from medical care you received over a year ago.

 Here are some peculiarities about medical collections that may answer your questions about why you have one on your credit report.